 Successful applicants will have their assigned teaching load reduced by 1 hour for 15 weeks (once approved by Head of Department / Function).

 How will the programme operate?

-Given the current COVID-19 circumstances, we intend to operate a primarily online delivery with an opportunity for small group face to face activity if circumstances allow.
+We intend to operate a primarily online delivery approach with an opportunity for small group face to face activity if circumstances allow.

-Some introductory material will be made available in early January while synchronous sessions will commence in Week 1 of Semester 2 on Wednesdays from 13.00 – 14.00 - all sessions will be recorded and made available afterwards.
+Some introductory material will be made available on Canvas on enrolment and sessions will commence in Week 1 of Semester 1 on Wednesdays from 13.00 – 14.00 - all sessions will be recorded and made available afterwards.

 We will primarily operate a flipped classroom style approach to the course where we will direct you to content prior to the session and the live sessions will centre more on key points and discussion relating to how you can apply your learning to your content and in your context.